BUTR/Bannerlord.Module.Template/README.md

 ### Should I set 'Use Nullable Feature'?
 Read the [docs](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) on Nullable reference types to decide if you need this feature!
 ### What are those '$SOMETHING$' variables inside SubModules.xml?
+Those are variables that will be replaced with real values when the project is built.
 * **$modulename$** is the varible you passed in `Module Name` when creating the Module.
 It is the `<ModuleName>` property used in your project file (`.csproj`)
 * **$version$** is the `<Version>` property used in your project file (`.csproj`)
 ### What is the '\_Module' folder inside the project?